cashubtc/nuts/XX.md

 As these are all deterministic and based on information known to both parties, both parties can construct all these outputs and secrets and blinding factors.

+## Deterministic Secret Serialization

+The exact UTF-8 bytes of a `Secret` are blinded to construct each Cashu `BlindedMessage`.
+For the deterministic outputs defined by this NUT, Alice and Charlie MUST therefore use the following compact JSON serialization, rather than merely a semantically equivalent JSON value:

+- No whitespace is permitted.
+- The P2PK object fields MUST appear in the order `data`, `nonce`, `tags`.
+- The `tags` member MUST always be present and MUST be a JSON array.
+- Tags MUST appear in the order defined for the output type below, and all tag values defined by this NUT are JSON strings.
+- A tagless commitment output MUST encode `tags` as `[]`.

+This serialization requirement applies only to deterministic NUT-XX outputs;
+it does not define general canonical JSON for NUT-10 or NUT-11.

 The secret's _nonce_ is computed as follows, where all string components are UTF-8 encoded and each `|` is the single byte `0x7c`: